 African Collar Necklace

 Ornaments are worn in most African cultures and often represent a person's level of wealth.
-Lots of jewelry is made with valuable objects like gold, shells and beads.
-Now your child can create his own African collar like the ones worn by the Yoruba tribe of East Africa, to show off his prized posessions and personal style.
-Along the way, he'll get to practice his crafting skills!
+African jewelry is made with valuable objects like gold, shells and beads.
+Now your child can create his own African collar like the ones worn by the Yoruba tribe of East Africa, to show off his handiwork and personal style.

 What You Need:

 - Hot glue gun (with glue)

 - Have your child create a collar out of a paper plate by cutting through one side of the plate and removing a large circle in the center.

 - Using the ruler and a pencil, draw a grid around the collar.

 - Color the grid in with bright markers.

 - Now paint the pasta gold, and let it dry completely.